 Kennesaw State University is committed to supporting first-year students in their academic pursuits.
 The Marietta Campus continues to have a live-on requirement for first-year students pursuing majors primarily housed on the Marietta Campus.
 Kennesaw State University believes it is in the best interest of these students to live in close proximity to their peers and primary course instruction for the first year of college.

-The secret is out that living on campus in your first year improves your likelihood for success in college and beyond.
+Living on campus in your first year improves your likelihood for success in college and beyond.
 Students who live on campus will tell you – and research supports – that the benefits really add up.
-Living on campus makes it easier to meet people, helps you transition from high school to college, and can actually help you achieve academic success and graduate on time.
+Living on campus makes it easier to meet people, helps you transition from high school to college, and can help you achieve academic success and graduate on time.

 The Marietta Campus has a first-year live on-campus requirement for residents pursuing majors based on the Marietta campus.
 For specific information on majors based in Marietta, please visit the enrollment services page at http://www.kennesaw.edu/majorsprograms.php.